Celebrating today, Shaping tomorrowCurrently meeting In Kirkby Scout Hut on the corner of Old Rough Lane and County Road.

-At the heart of St. Mark’s now is our weekly Eucharist, where we gather in the refurbished church on Sunday mornings to spend some time drawing near to God, and finding space in the busyness of life.
+At the heart of St. Mark’s now is our weekly Eucharist, where we gather in the Scout Hut on Sunday mornings to spend some time drawing near to God, and finding space in the busyness of life.
 We welcome anyone interested in worshipping with us, from any religious tradition or none.

 Who was St. Mark?